-The rmdiritj utility removes an Implementation Repository registration directory.
+The mdiritj utility removes an Implementation Repository registration directory.

-'''

 rmdiritj [-v] [-h host] [-R] directory

-Options

-'''

--h host Indicates the host from which the directory is deleted.

--R Recursively deletes the directory, and all the Implementation rmidl

-Repository entries and subdirectories within it.
+-A Outputs the utility version information. -h host Indicates the host from which the directory is deleted. -R Recursively deletes the directory, and all the Implementation Repository entries and subdirectories within it.

-The rmdiritj utility returns an error if it is called without the -R option on a registration directory that is not empty.
+The mdiritj utility returns an error if it is called without the -R option on a registration directory that is not empty.